VahidGh/mathjslab/CONTRIBUTING.md

 Some are listed below:

-* Only 2-dimensional arrays (matrix) is supported.
-Extend to multidimensional arrays.
-To do this is need a complete reestructuration of MultiArray class.
 * Only one single ComplexDecimal type based on Decimal.js is implemented.
 Extend to support ComplexDecimal type based on common javascript number type.
 It is necessary for faster and more efficient computing.
-* Use Web Workers and WebAssembly for more efficient computing.
+* Use Web Workers and/or WebAssembly for more efficient computing.
 The complete evaluator can reside in a Web Worker.
 * Parser is designed to scan a line.
 Need to code a parser that scan multiple lines calling Evaluator when need.